Distinguished elements in semiring extensions: Irreducible elements

 \begin{enumerate} \item $p \nmid a_n$, \item $p \mid a_i$, for all $i <n$, \item $p^2 \nmid a_0$. \end{enumerate}

-Then $f$ cannot be factored into non-constant polynomials in $S[X]$. \end{corollary}
+Then, $f$ cannot be factored into non-constant polynomials in $S[X]$. \end{corollary}

-\begin{remark} Proposition 3.10 in \cite{NasehpourV} gives some examples for weak Gaussian factorial semidomains.
-Namely, if $D$ is a Dedekind domain, then the semiring $\Id(D)$ of the ideals of $D$ with the standard addition and multiplication of ideals \cite[Proposition 6.29]{Golan1999(b)} is a factorial semidomain such that each ideal of the semiring $\Id(D)$ is subtractive. \end{remark}
+\begin{remark} In the following, we give some examples satisfying the suitable conditions in Corollary \ref{Eisensteincriterioncor}.
+Let $D$ be a Dedekind domain.
+By Proposition 3.10 in \cite{NasehpourV}, the semiring $\Id(D)$ with the standard addition and multiplication of ideals \cite[Proposition 6.29]{Golan1999(b)} is a factorial semidomain such that each ideal of the semiring $\Id(D)$ is subtractive. \end{remark}

-\subsection{Acknowledgments}

-It is a pleasure to thank Professor Dara Moazzami for his support and encouragement.
-The author is supported by the Department of Engineering Science at the Golpayegan University of Technology and his special thanks go to the Department for providing all the necessary facilities available to him for successfully conducting this research.
+\begin{example} Let $S=\Id(\mathbb Z)$ and $X$ be an indeterminate over $S$.
+Since $\mathbb Z$ is a Dedekind domain, $\Id(\mathbb Z)$ is a subtractive factorial semiring.
+Consider the following polynomial: Observe that the principal ideal $(5)$ is a prime element of $\Id(\mathbb Z)$ satisfying the conditions (1), (2), and (3) in Corollary \ref{Eisensteincriterioncor}.
+Also, note that the leading coefficient of $f$ is $(1)$, and so, $f$ is a primitive polynomial.
+From all we explained, we deduce that $f$ is irreducible in $S[X]$. \end{example}

+\section{Acknowledgments}

+The paper's presentation benefited from the referee's insightful comments, for which the author is grateful.